software-students-spring2025/0-git-practice-v2-shamaamahh/README.md

 ### Comment from Shamaamah Ahmad

 In the article, one part discusses how software engineering requires constant learning to keep up with technological advances.
 I agree with this point, as the tech landscape evolves rapidly, making it essential for engineers to be lifelong learners.
 This constant challenge can be exciting, but also demanding.
-It’s a field where adapting to change becomes the norm, and those who thrive are typically the ones who embrace new tools with positivity.
+It’s a field where adapting to change becomes the norm, and those who thrive are typically the ones who embrace new tools with positivity!